easybiblabs/vagrant-logs/README.md

   # list of log files
   config.vagrant_logs.log_files = ['/var/log/*log']

-  # number of lines to print
+  # number of lines to log
   config.vagrant_logs.lines = 5

+  # list of locally checked out repositories for which the current revision should be logged
+  config.vagrant_logs.repositories_to_check = ['~/Sites/easybib/cookbooks', '~/projects/ies/vagrant-logs']
 end
 ```